 The unit test tree shows the structure of tests belonging to a session, which you can filter to show only passed, failed or ignored unit tests.
 You can navigate to the code of any unit test by double-clicking it.

-By default, tests in all states are shown, but you can change it by clicking on the corresponding icons.
+By default, tests in all states are shown, but you can click the corresponding icons to filter tests by their state.
 You can also Ctrl-click several icons to display tests in several different states.

 Only show successful tests and hide all other tests.

 Only show failed tests and hide all other tests.

 Only show ignored tests and hide all other tests.
 A test is ignored if it has the corresponding attribute, or if the whole category where it belongs is ignored.

 Only show tests that either were not executed or have changed since the last execution.

 Lets you see either the number of test execution errors (related to the execution process, not tests themselves) or shows OK if there are no errors.

-You can click this icon to show or hide the execution log..
+You can click this icon to show or hide the execution log.